google/zetasql/docs/operators.md

               STRUCT(5 AS a, 6 AS b),
             ]);

--- ERROR: WITH variables like 'diff' cannot be used in aggregate or analytic -- function arguments.
+-- ERROR: WITH variables like 'diff' can't be used in aggregate or analytic -- function arguments.
 ```